mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 ### Capitalization

 We use a few different forms of capitalization.
 Title case capitalizes the first letter of every word except articles, prepositions, and conjunctions.
 Sentence case capitalizes the first letter of the first word.
+Typically, we use title case for document titles, and sentence case for other headings.

 When writing out an email address or website URL, use all lowercase.

 - example@strongdm.com
 - strongdm.com

 Do not capitalize random words in the middle of sentences.
-Here are some words that we never capitalize in a sentence.
+Here are some words are often found capitalized in writing that we never capitalize in a sentence.
 For more, see the [Word List](/16-word-list.html.md).

 - website
 - internet